The Gap Program provides a platform for ambitious and diverse learners to explore headline topics from a distinctly DC perspective.

 Each semester in the Gap Program you will have a professional internship, an internship course, and a headline topic seminar.
 You also have the option to enroll in an American University elective -- for a total of either 7 or 10 credits.
 Students can enroll for fall, spring or both semesters in an academic year.

-Supplementing the professional internship experience, you will participate in an internship class.
-This course focuses on the key skills you need to successfully land an internship and become a successful employee in today's workplace.
-You will use these same skills to secure your first job out of college.
+Supplementing the professional internship experience, you will participate in an internship course, which focuses on the key skills you need to land an internship and become a successful employee in today's workplace.
+You will use these same skills to secure your first job out of college and beyond.

 Students can enroll in an AU elective course in addition to their Gap coursework.
 Your academic advisor will review course selections during the registration process to ensure that electives do not conflict with your Gap course or internship schedule.

-* Please note that enrolling in an optional AU elective will increase student tuition per credit hour.
-See the Tuition and Costs page for more details.
+** Please note that enrolling in an optional AU elective will impact student tuition.
+See the Tuition and Costs page for more details. **

 Please note that the University reserves the right to make program/subject cancellations and changes or substitutions in cases of enrollment interests or changed conditions in the interest of the group.